 Making good impressions when networking is critical.
-It’s important to pay attention to what you say and do because your actions can impact relationships as well as potential business and job opportunities.
+It’s important to pay attention to what you say and do because your actions impact relationships and opportunities.
 To put your best foot forward, avoid these 10 common networking mistakes.
-By changing these in-person and online behaviors, you’ll make better impressions on your network.

 When someone facilitates an introduction, don't wait several days to respond.
-Timeliness is critical, especially when introductions relate to a job opportunity, new client, speaking engagement etc. If you drop the ball and delay response, not only can you lose out on the opportunity, you can lose out on future introductions from that contact too.
+Timeliness is critical, especially when introductions relate to a job opportunity, new client, speaking engagement etc. If you drop the ball and delay response, not only can you lose out on the opportunity, but you can also lose out on future introductions from that contact too.

-Even if your schedule is tight, take a minute to reply within a day of receipt — both out of respect and gratitude for your existing contact and to initiate communication with your new connection.
+Even if your schedule is tight, take a minute to reply within a day of receipt -- both out of respect and gratitude for your existing contact and to initiate communication with your new connection.
 Remember, your contact is doing you a favor and your non-response not only impacts you, but it also reflects poorly on them too.

-If your LinkedIn profile is not current, avoid drawing extra attention to it by sending connection requests.
+If your LinkedIn profile isn't current, avoid drawing extra attention to it by sending connection requests.
 Make improving it a priority and at minimum, update your headshot, headline and About section and include accurate basic employment (titles, companies, dates etc.) and education facts.

-Your profile is often the first impression you make on others — so make sure it's updated and best reflects who you are today so it resonates with the people you want to reach.
+Your profile is often the first impression you make on others, so make sure it's updated and best reflects who you are today so it resonates with the people you want to reach.

-If you send a well-crafted, personalized connection request and the person accepts, don’t immediately follow up with a message that pushes your company or a specific product or service.
-That isn’t networking — it’s a sales pitch — and it’s off-putting to others, especially when you’ve approached them under the guise of networking.
+If you send a well-crafted, personalized connection request and the person accepts, don’t immediately follow up with a message that pushes your company or product/service.
+That isn’t networking -- it’s a sales pitch -- and it’s off-putting to others, especially when you’ve approached them under the guise of networking.

-If you underdress for an event (e.g., wear khakis and a polo when everyone else is in a suit), you’ll stand out for the wrong reasons.
-While dressing for business has become more casual in many instances over the past few years, your style and what you wear are part of your personal brand and the impression you make on others.
+If you underdress for an event in-person or online, you’ll stand out for the wrong reasons.
+While dressing for business has become more casual in many instances over the past few years, your style and what you wear are still part of your personal brand and the impression you make on others.
 Just as you'd prepare a sharp outfit before a job interview, plan the right outfit for an event you're attending.

 If attending an in-person event and you’re unsure about the dress code, ask someone else who’s going to the event or has attended in the past.
 If you don't know anyone, ask the event coordinators for some guidance.
 Preparing ahead is better than dressing inappropriately (and sending the wrong message).

-If you're attending an in-person event, it's still acceptable to bring business cards to events (include them on your mental checklist of phone, wallet and keys).
-Don't forget what you learned pre-pandemic and pull one out within the first minute of meeting someone.
+If you're attending an in-person event, it's still acceptable to bring business cards (add to your mental checklist of phone, wallet and keys).
+Don't forget what you learned pre-pandemic and pull one out within the first minute of meeting someone, however!
 This comes across as pushy and may signal that you’re desperate for new customers, a job etc. Business cards should not be a part of your introduction, but rather your exit from a conversation, e.g., Great talking to you - here’s my card.
-I’ll email you to schedule a time to continue our chat about xyz.
+I’ll email you to schedule a time to continue our chat about...

 The best networking conversations flow organically and end with an exchange of cards and follow up plans.

 When meeting someone new, whether online or in-person, you largely control the initial information they learn about you.
-Introducing yourself without any thought or practice wastes the opportunity to make a memorable and informative impression on a new contact.
+Introducing yourself without any thought or practice wastes the opportunity to make a great impression on a new contact.
 Don’t sell yourself short by sharing your title and company name alone; these are details of a larger picture.
 On the other hand, don't ramble on about yourself either, which dilutes your intended message and doesn’t make a great impression.

 Identify key points about who you are, what you do and what makes you unique.
 Practice so you sound confident, conversational and friendly (not robotic and rehearsed).

-If at an in-person event and you hit it off with someone at an event and feel like speaking with them for hours.
-Be cognizant of the amount of time you spend doing so, however, because even if the other person appears 110% engaged in the conversation, after a while, it may be out of politeness.
+If at an in-person event and you hit it off with someone and feel like you could speak with them for hours, don't.
+Be cognizant of the amount of time you spend doing so because even if the other person appears 110% engaged in the conversation, after a while, it may be out of politeness.
 They most likely want to meet others before the event is over (and you should too).

 When you meet a great new contact, after a brief chat, exchange contact information and make plans to continue the conversation at another time.